Hub-of-all-Things/doc/source/index.md

 - `POST` to `bundles/context/BUNDLE_ID/entitySelection` adds a new entity selection to an already existing bundle
 - `POST` to `bundles/context/BUNDLE_ID/entitySelection/SELECTION_ID/propertySelection` adds a new property selection to an already existing entity selection within a bundle

-> Example of creating a new Bundle:
+> Example of creating a new Contextual Bundle:

 ``` shell
 curl -H "Content-Type: application/json" \